 We talk about SoCs all the time, but very few people pay attention to GPUs.
 GPUs?
 What is a GPU?

-Have you ever thought about why some phones can play certain games like PUBG or PES on high settings and yours can’t?
+Have you ever thought about why some phones can play certain games like PUBG or PES on high settings and others can’t?

-Have you tried to download a game from Play store and the system said “not compatible”.
+Have you tried to download a game from the Play Store and the system said “Not compatible!”
 Well look no further, the answer is GPU.
-Every picture, graphic, video, game or image on your screen is rendered by a part of the SoC called a GPU.
+Every picture, graphic, video, game, or image on your screen is rendered by a part of the SoC called a GPU.

 A Graphics Processing Unit (GPU) is a specialized electronic circuit designed to rapidly manipulate and alter memory to accelerate the creation of images in a frame buffer intended for output to a display (Wikipedia).
-In simpler terms, the mobile GPU is a dedicated co-processor designed to render graphics on apps, user interfaces as well as 3D content on your smartphones, wearables and IoT devices.
+In simpler terms, the mobile GPU is a dedicated co-processor designed to render graphics on apps, user interfaces as well and 3D content on your smartphones, wearables, and IoT devices.

 How do they work?